Dmitry Senyavin: Lisbon incident

-In July 1808, Senyavin's ships, still blockaded in Lisbon by the Royal Navy, were repeatedly visited by Junot and General Kellermann, who exhorted him to assist in their military operations against the Portuguese and the Spaniards.
+In July 1808, Senyavin's ships, still blockaded in Lisbon by the Royal Navy, were repeatedly visited by Junot and General François Étienne de Kellermann, who exhorted him to assist in their military operations against the Portuguese and Spanish.
 Senyavin responded that he had not been authorized by the tsar to fight the peoples his country was not at war with, and neither promises nor threats would make him change his mind.

-In August, the French were beaten by the Arthur Wellesley at the Battle of Vimeiro and were compelled to leave Portugal.
-Senyavin's seven ships of the line and one frigate were left face to face with 15 British ships of the line and 10 frigates, in addition to Portuguese coastal artillery.
+In August, the French were beaten by the Arthur Wellesley at the Battle of Vimeiro and were forced to leave Portugal.
+Senyavin's seven ships of the line and one frigate were blockaded by a British squadron of 15 ships of the line and 10 frigates under Sir Charles Cotton.
 They could have easily annihilated the Russian squadron if Senyavin refused to surrender.
 The Russian admiral, however, maintained his neutrality, threatening to blow up the ships and set Lisbon ablaze in case of attack.
-At last, a convention was signed with the British admiral, Sir Charles Cotton, whereby the Russian squadron was to be escorted by the Royal Navy to London without lowering their colors.
+At last, a convention was signed with Cotton whereby the Russian squadron was to be escorted by the Royal Navy to London without lowering their colors.
 Moreover, Senyavin was to assume supreme command of the joint Anglo-Russian fleet (as the senior officer of the two), while two Russian ships (Rafail and Yaroslav) were to be left in Lisbon for repairs.

 On 31 August, Senyavin's squadron embarked from Portugal for Portsmouth.
-On 27 September, the British Admiralty was informed that enemy vessels had cast anchor in a British harbour, with their flags streaming, as if in times of peace.
-The Lord Mayor of London declared the convention disreputable for Britain's prestige, and many in the Admiralty shared his opinion.
-The Russian fleet was therefore detained in Portsmouth under various pretexts until winter, when the weather made their return to the Baltic impossible.
-The Portsmouth authorities insisted that unless Senyavin's squadron sailed to Arkhangelsk, they would be intercepted by Swedish men-of-war.
-In 1809, the departure was further delayed by the disastrous Walcheren Expedition.
-At long last, on 5 August, the Russian fleet was allowed to leave Portsmouth for Riga and arrived there on 9 September 1809.
+On 27 September, the squadron arrived at Portsmouth with their flags streaming, as if in times of peace.
+The Lord Mayor of London, Sir Charles Flower, 1st Baronet, declared the agreement negotiated with Senyavin disreputable for Britain's prestige, and many in the Admiralty shared his opinion.
+Senyavin's squadron was therefore detained in Portsmouth under various pretexts until winter, when the weather made their return to the Baltic impossible.
+In the next year, the departure was further delayed by the Walcheren Expedition.
+On 5 August 1809, Senyavin's squadron was allowed to leave Portsmouth for Riga and arrived there on 9 September.